data-to-insight/dfe-csc-api-data-flows/docs/system_requirements.md

 Additional supplied SSD add-on(s), including:

-  - CAPI submisison and reponse tracking table to store pending JSON payloads and API response codes (essentially just an additional table added to the SSD deployment, whereby all required SQL is supplied by D2I).
+  - API submisison and reponse tracking table to store pending JSON payloads and API response codes (essentially just an additional table added to the SSD deployment, whereby all required SQL is supplied by D2I).

 **Automation**:

+Phase 2 of the project development stream is undergoing testing at the moment.
+Efforts to-date towards this phase suggests a high liklihood of the requirements shifting from Powershell to a Python based implemention that can be deployed to LAs either as a raw Python script and/or an executable.

+**Phase 1**
-- **PowerShell 5.1+**  (or potentially an alternative shell/scripting)
+- **PowerShell 5.1+** or alternatively **Python 3.0+**
-- **Permissions to run**: **PowerShell**, **Python**, or **Bash** script locally would reduce early testing overheads, but scripts must be able to run later as part of the **server tasks/overnights** for automating the daily data extraction & API data submissions.
+- **Permissions to run**: **PowerShell**, or **Python** script locally would reduce early testing overheads, but scripts must be able to run later as part of the **server tasks/overnights** for automating the daily data extraction & API data submissions.

+**Phase 1 and 2**
+- **Python 3.0+**
+- **Permissions to run**: **Python**, script locally would reduce early testing overheads, but either .py or .exe(of the supplied .py) scripts must be able to run later as part of the **server tasks/overnights** for automating the daily data extraction & API data submissions.

 ---

 ### Support

 D2I will be available to support local authorities directly on some/all of the above where access allows, and to assist with needed set-up config or localised changes to the available scripts.